Hybrid Threat Protection with Sumo Logic Cloud SIEM Powered by AWS

 To see how the integration with AWS security services works, and how security events are handled by the SIEM, I use the amazon-guardduty-tester open-source scripts to generate security findings.

-First, I use the included CloudFormation template to launch an Amazon Elastic Compute Cloud (Amazon EC2) instance in an Amazon Virtual Private Cloud (VPC) private subnet.
+First, I use the included CloudFormation template to launch an Amazon Elastic Compute Cloud (Amazon EC2) instance in an Amazon Virtual Private Cloud (Amazon VPC) private subnet.
 The stack also includes a bastion host to provide external access.
 When the stack has been created, I write down the IP addresses of the two instances from the stack output.

 Then, I use SSH to connect to the EC2 instance in the private subnet through the bastion host.
 There are easy-to-follow instructions in the README file.
 I use the